mfilej/dotfiles/README.md

     fish_add_path /opt/homebrew/bin/ /opt/homebrew/sbin/ ~/.bin/

+And clear the default fish greeting:

+     set -U fish_greeting

 Open a new Terminal window one more time (or just run `fish`) and check `$PATH` to make sure the above worked.

 With `$PATH` in place, we can install everything from the global Brewfile: